Galit Chait

 Galit Chait (גלית חייט, Galit Hayat; born on January 29, 1975) is an Israeli former competitive ice dancer.
 She and her partner Sergei Sakhnovski competed internationally for Israel from 1995 to 2006, becoming the 2002 World bronze medalists.

 Personal life

 Chait was born in Israel.
 Her family moved to New Jersey when she was young, and she first skated at age 8.

 Her father, Boris Chait, has been president of the Israeli Ice Skating Federation since 2002.

-On August 23, 2008, Chait married former Italian military policeman Francesco Moracci in New Jersey and then on September 13, 2008 they had a second wedding in Florence, Italy.
-The two had met at the 2006 Olympic Games in Torino, Italy, where Moracci was a member of the security detail assigned to protect the Israeli team.
+On August 23, 2008, Chait married former Italian military policeman Francesco Moracci in New Jersey and then on September 13, 2008, they had a second wedding in Florence, Italy.
+The two had met at the 2006 Olympic Games in Turin, Italy, where Moracci was a member of the security detail assigned to protect the Israeli team.
 They have two daughters, Raffaella, born in 2009, and Gabriella, born in 2011.
 They also have a son named Matteo.

 Chait has been a resident of Paramus, New Jersey.